UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

   * NS2 = Not Supported, part of Kumostat, which nobody is using?
   * N1 = Only updated on change, so not populated on restart
   * N2 = Time is UNIX epoch time of last update, seconds since update is the number of seconds since an update was seen from the tag and is updated each shortPoll run.
 So it won't be updated if the nodeserver dies! (which of course never happens)

+#### Updates

+Most of the driver updates are pushed from the tag manager to the nodeserver as they change, however the signaldBm is only sent on a full query so it will not always match the current value shown in the wirelesstags web app.
+I've send a request to support to add periodic updates of signaldBm but have not heard back yet.

 #### NLS entries